stephengold/jme3-utilities/README.md

 I am grateful to JFrog, Google, and Github for providing free hosting for the Jme3-utilities Project and many other open-source projects.

-I'm also grateful to Quinn (for lending me one of their microphones) and finally my dear Holly, for keeping me sane.
+I'm also grateful to Quinn (for lending me one of her microphones) and finally my dear Holly, for keeping me sane.

 If I've misattributed anything or left anyone out, please let me know so I can